BhaalM/stuff/per_player_shader.md

 The shaders have access to some _uniforms_ (see this [tutorial](https://nwn.wiki/display/NWN1/Shaders) for more info on shaders and uniforms) that are set by the game: the area flags, the world time, etc. And the one we will use in this tutorial _areaGlobalWind_ which contains the global wind vector for the area.

 ¿Why this _uniform_? because I found this _uniform_ can be changed in a per player basis, so we can change the value of _areaGlobalWind_ for **only one player**.
 There are sureley other _uniforms_ that can be used but, as we will see, this one allows an easy way for the shader to detect we want to apply a specific effect without affecting, at least noticeably, the wind effects in the area.

+If you haven't changed the wind in any area of your module using the `SetAreaWind` function, the wind will be configured by the toolset.
+From `SetAreaWind` help text, this means we'll have only three possible states for `vDirection` and `fMagnitude` (if you know math you'll see the fMagnitude is not what we think it is, because the length of vDirection is not 1):

+- `vDirection=(1.0, 1.0, 0.0), fMagnitude=0.0`: the squared modulus of the _areaGlobalWind_ vector will be 0
+- `vDirection=(1.0, 1.0, 0.0), fMagnitude=1.0`: the squared modulus of the _areaGlobalWind_ vector will be 2
+- `vDirection=(1.0, 1.0, 0.0), fMagnitude=2.0`: the squared modulus of the _areaGlobalWind_ vector will be 8

+What we are going to do is to change slightly those numbers (slightly, in order to not have any noticeable/visible effect on the wind of the area).
+Since the modulus of _areaGlobalWind_ is a float, an easy way to do this is to add a fractional part to the squared modulus: the shader will check the fractional part and apply an effect depending on its value.
+For example if the fractional part is 0.01 we can remove the colors, if it's 0.02 we can inverse the colors to get an ethereal effect, etc.